SLO COUNTY HEALTH ACCESS

 Medi-Cal Changes Effective January 1, 2026

 Recent changes were made to Medi-Cal eligibility for undocumented adults and certain other immigration statuses.
 (For more on immigration status and eligibility see here.)
-Effective January 1, 2026, there will be an enrollment freeze for "full-scope" Medi-Cal for undocumented adults ages 19+.
+Effective January 1, 2026, there was an enrollment freeze for "full-scope" Medi-Cal for undocumented adults ages 19+.
 Full-scope Medi-Cal is what we think of as regular Medi-Cal coverage.

 Undocumented residents who are already enrolled in Medi-Cal will continue to receive full benefits unless they lose eligibility due to a procedural issue like failing to complete the annual renewal process.
 If someone loses eligibility, they will then only be eligible for restricted-scope Medi-Cal, which covers emergency services and pregnancy-related care.